 The very idea of using antibiotics is not as much need today is almost a taboo among health care.
 Two years ago the director Tom Frieden, the CDC (Center for Disease Control and Prevention, US-based), made an alert to the overuse of antibiotics.

 "The implications of this research are controversial," the authors wrote.
 "Providers of Health, in general, and perhaps infectious disease specialists, in particular, are not typically prone to treat patients with long-term antibiotics, then, for many of us, there is an almost reflexive objection to the idea of combat STIs (infections sexually transmitted) in PrEP.
-However, doxycycline is administered usually for weeks to months to significant but non-threatening, acne and rosacea (skin diseases that cause uneven redness and inflammation), and for months and years to prevent malaria. "
+However, doxycycline is usually administered for weeks to months for significant but not threatening, acnes and rosacea (skin diseases that cause uneven redness and inflammation), and for weeks and years to prevent malaria.

 Recently discovered with the use of antiretroviral drugs in the treatment PrEP, the emergence of drug resistance against STDs types is possible.
 Read the article written by David Heitz on Healthline on mutations of HIV during PrEP by clicking here: http://www.healthline.com/health-news/its-possible-to-contract-drug-resistant-hiv-on-prep-020515.